Canned Heat

 PROS

-• Okay for indoor use
+• Rated for indoor use when used with proper ventilation

 • Burns odorless, safe, and clean with no residual soot